aklump/manual-test/documentation/source/test-case.md

 This must be a parseable date, e.g., `February 27, 2019`

+#### Test Suite

+This will be detected from the configuration XML.
+You may also override an auto-detection using this front matter:

+    Test Suite: All

 #### Group

 The group is determined automatically based on the name of the directory containing the test case file.
-You may override this by using `Group: {group}` in your frontmatter.
-You can even said the group to an empty string to suppress the group, e.g. `Group: ''`.
+You may override this using frontmatter.

+    Group: Auto Retina

 ### Test Scenario

         ## Test Scenario